tabbassidaloii/BridgeDbDemoBioSB2022/scripts/2-pathway_analysis_transcriptomics/pathway_analysis_transcriptomics.md

 ORDER BY DESC(?GenesInPWs)"

 ##Split significant genes into list of max.
-300 (or x sections if that's easier), otherwise SPARQL endpoint trows a 414 error --> Ensembl has longest ID, 220 entries seems to be the max.
+220 entries (number based on Ensembl which has longest ID structure), to avoid SPARQL endpoint trowing a 414 error.
 ##Merge the content of the split content back together for the output of the PW Analysis.

 for (gene_list in ls(pattern = "sig.genes")){